Caerphilly cheese: History

 Caerphilly cheese was originally a moist curd, made in local farms.
 It has since been replaced with a much drier version produced on an industrial scale.
 However, there still remain some cheesemakers producing Caerphilly in the old style on an artisan basis.
 The cheese was originally made to feed the coal miners of the area.
 It has subsequently been suggested that the salt content of the cheese was required by manual workers, and it can be cut into wedges and does not dry out in the conditions underground.
 Caerphilly became a centre for cheese production, but over time competing demands for the milk required resulted in production of the cheese moving to England at the start of the 20th century.

 Farmhouse Caerphilly production died out during World War II as it did not keep as well as Cheddar from English factories for the war effort.
 After the war those factories started making their own versions of Caerphilly, which matured very quickly and thus required less financing.
 Over time, the public forgot the difference between the old and new Caerphilly cheeses.

 The majority of mass-produced Caerphilly cheese is now produced in the English counties of Somerset and Wiltshire.
 There was a resurgence in farmhouse-produced Caerphilly during the 1980s in Wales, as a result of the work of Cenarth Cheese.
 This originated because milk quotas imposed at the time meant that milk was being thrown away and so Thelma Adams decided to make a business out of producing cheese from the excess milk.

 By the late 1990s, there were no cheesemakers in Caerphilly making the cheese for which the town is known.
 Realising this, Castle Dairies began making the cheese shortly after they opened in the town.
 Rather than using factory methods, they use the pre-war production techniques by hand.
 They won a gold and a bronze award at the British Cheese Awards in 2000.
 Caerphilly cheese was one of nine Welsh products considered by the British Government in July 2015 as candidates for name protection under the Geographical indications and traditional specialities in the European Union rules.
 It was the only cheese considered as a candidate on the list.

+During the mid-19th century the town of Caerphilly became renowned less as a place of manufacture than for its weekly cheese market, where cheese made on farms across South Wales was brought to be sold.
+A grading system was introduced by Edward Lewis, caretaker of the town's Market Hall, who acted as the official cheese-tester; cheese judged to be of good quality was stamped with a circular mark reading "Caws Cymru" (Welsh cheese), "Caws Pur" (pure cheese) and "Genuine Caerphilly Cheese", bearing a central image of Caerphilly Castle.
+The practice was discontinued after Lewis's death in 1909.